 At the New Zealand Stem Cell Clinics, our aim is to bring the advances of 21st century medicine and technology into the realms of every day clinical medicine, to provide exciting and promising alternatives to traditional solutions, and to bring all of this within the reach of every day people.
-Though not yet a substitute for more orthodox and proven medical or surgical treatments, Regenerative Medicine is showing some promise as an up and coming exciting field of medicine.
+Though not yet a substitute for more orthodox and proven medical or surgical treatments, Regenerative Medicine is showing promise as an up and coming exciting field of medicine.
 At the New Zealand Stem Cell Clinics, our commitment is to remain at the forefront of this change, through ongoing research and updated knowledge, offering a new era of these innovative and alternative therapies.
-Our clinical involvement in regenerative and cellular based therapies dates back well over a decade, with vast experience in adipose (fat combined with stem cells) harvesting and transfer procedures, use of platelet derived growth factors for enhanced healing properties (both these now being key components to current stem cell procedures) and more recently, treatments specifically involving isolated Adipose Derived Adult Stem Cells.
+Our clinical involvement in regenerative and cellular based therapies dates back almost two decades, with vast experience in adipose (fat combined with stem cells) harvesting and transfer procedures, pioneering the use of platelet derived growth factors for enhanced healing properties, and the use of laser, light therapy and other products to clinically biostimulate human stem cells (these now being key components of or the basis to many current stem cell procedures world wide).

 The term Regenerative Medicine is used to describe techniques that use cellular (stem cells or derivatives of) and/or cellular derived components (such as various hormones or chemical messages that stimulate stem cells), to therapeutically address a range of degenerative diseases by stimulating or encouraging ones own body components or cells to self heal or "regenerate" from within (endogenous).
 This is in contrast to the traditional medical approach that often bases therapy on an external interventional approach or foreign source (exogenous), such as drugs or surgery.
 Although still in its infancy, regenerative medicine has received intense interest and research over the last 20 years and has shown increasingly promising results in thousands of animal studies and some early phase human studies and trials.
 Supported by this research, the clinical application of regenerative medicine is becoming an exciting and innovative alternative therapy, with possible future potential.